 ICC Holdings, Inc. is a Pennsylvania corporation that was organized in 2016.
 As used in this Form 10-K, references to the "Company," "we," "us," and "our" refer to the consolidated group.
 On a stand-alone basis ICC Holdings, Inc. is referred to as the "Parent Company."
-The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., a non-insurance subsidiary; Estrella Innovative Solutions, Inc., an outsourcing company; and Illinois Casualty Company (ICC,) an operating insurance company.
+The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., dba Beverage Insurance Specialty, a non-insurance subsidiary; Estrella Innovative Solutions, Inc., an outsourcing company; Southern Hospitality Education, LLC, dba Katkin, a full-service food safety and education company, and Illinois Casualty Company (ICC), an operating insurance company.
 ICC is an Illinois domiciled company.

 We are a specialty insurance carrier primarily underwriting commercial multi-peril, liquor liability, workers' compensation, and umbrella liability coverages for the food and beverage industry through our subsidiary insurance company, ICC.
-ICC writes business in Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, and Wisconsin and markets through independent agents.
-Approximately 26.1% and 29.7% of the premium was written in Illinois for the years ended December 31, 2019 and December 31, 2018, respectively.
+ICC writes business in Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, and Wisconsin and markets through independent agents.
+Approximately 24.0% and 25.0% of the premium was written in Illinois for the years ended December 31, 2021 and December 31, 2020, respectively.
 The Company operates as a single segment.

-We primarily market our products through a network of 176 independent agents in the states that we write in.
-ICC has been assigned, as of May 15, 2019, a "B++" (Good) financial strength rating by A.M.
+We primarily market our products through a network of 186 independent agents in the states that we write in.
+ICC has been assigned, as of June 22, 2021, an "A-" (Excellent) financial strength rating by A.M.
 Best Company, Inc. (A.M.
-Best), which is the fifth highest out of fifteen possible ratings.
+Best), which is the fourth highest out of fifteen possible ratings.
 ICC's upcoming evaluation by A.M.
-Best is occurring on April 14, 2020 and therefore the ratings from this evaluation will not be available at the time of this report.
+Best is occurring on April 28, 2022 and therefore the ratings from this evaluation will not be available at the time of this report.
 ICC's prior evaluation with A.M.
-Best occurred on March 27, 2019, when A.M.
-Best affirmed its Financial Strength Rating (FSR) of "B++" and affirmed the Issuer Credit Rating (ICR) of "bb+".
+Best occurred on April 28, 2021, when A.M.
+Best upgraded its Financial Strength Rating (FSR) to "A-" from "B++" and the Issuer Credit Rating (ICR) to "a-" (Excellent) from "bbb+" (Good).
 At that time, the outlook of the FSR as well as the Long-Term ICR is stable.
 A.M.
-Best also affirmed the Long-Term ICR of "bb+" of ICC Holdings, Inc. The outlook assigned, as of May 15, 2019, to the credit rating of the Company is stable.
+Best also upgraded the Long-Term ICR of ICC Holdings, Inc. to "bbb-" (Good) from "bb+" (Good).
+The outlook assigned, as of June 22, 2021, to the credit rating of the Company is stable.